Urban History: 10 Famous Japanese Authors Missing from Your Reading List

-Japanese literature is full of classics, but due to the complexity of the language, the Western world is—most of the time—only introduced to translations.
-A classic translation is still a classic, yes, but we can all agree that there is something missing; a portion of the writer’s soul…something untraceable, but heavily influential.
+Japanese literature is full of classics, but due to the complexity of the language, the Western world is mostly introduced to translations, often missing a portion of the writer’s soul…something untraceable, but heavily influential.

 So, if a devoted reader like yourself isn’t reading Japanese novels in Japanese yet…let me tell you, there’s a whole other world of non-samurai-related history and complex emotions you’re missing out on.

-It is time!
-Leave that TV remote where it is, shelve that video game controller!
-Let me take you through a list of 10 living Japanese authors you should add to your reading list, all complete with some suggested reading to change up your Japanese mindset.
+Here is a list of 10 living Japanese authors you should add to your reading list, all complete with some suggested reading to change up your Japanese mindset.

 A Little Background on Japanese Post-war Fiction